Make magnetic marketing.

 Why Observe Instead of Asking?

-Two reasons make observation a better tool than simply interviewing users:
+There are two reasons why observation is a better tool than simply interviewing users:

 • Behavioral Science says that people often aren’t aware of what’s really motivating them, and when asked will run their reasons through internal filters that can distort the truth.